Deluxe woven goggle strap for comfort and durability.

 # Self venting, low profile and removable, the Switch visor is able to pivot up and down for easy lens replacement.

 The Proto Axis Goggles are newer, so they should be commonly available, both new and used.
-Check out the Places to Buy links below for places to purchase them new.

 The foam padding is very thick and very soft making it fit many different facial shapes easily.
 This also means that you can easily adjust the strap to hold it tightly to your face without causing discomfort.
 There is addition foam by your ear for added comfort.
 There's a slot in the foam for those that wear glasses.
 There is also a lot of space between you face and the lens allowing room for you glasses.
 I don't wear glasses so this mask is not as low profile as it could be but the high protection makes it worth it.
 Speaking of which i am stunned when i hear of people swallowing paintballs or getting their lip busted and so on, at the very worst i might taste a little paint, but i've never had a paintball come in contact with any part of my face, forehead etc and i don't ever use the visor.
 The lens changing system is nearly flawless, once you get used to it you can easily swap lenses in under a minute.
 I can dissassemble the whole mask in probably a minute and a half, very quick and easy.
 The visibility is the best i've ever experienced.
 The thermal lenses will not fog at all IF they are sealed, but see my comment about this below.